renanrattislima/ATMMachine/README.md

 ## Setting Up the Database

-1. **Create Database**: On your local Sql Server create a new database called 'CreditDatabase' and on the Infrastructure layer execute 'update-database' , this will execute the migration script and create the tables on your local environment
+1. **Create Database**: On your local Sql Server create a new database called 'ATMMachine' and on the Infrastructure layer execute 'update-database' , this will execute the migration script and create the tables on your local environment, the database is set up to start with 10 bills registered

 2. **Connection String**: Update the connection string in `appsettings.json` or `appsettings.Development.json` with your SQL Server details.

     ```json
     {
       "ConnectionStrings": {
-        "DefaultConnection": "Data Source=.;Initial Catalog=CreditDatabase;Integrated Security=True;"
+        "DefaultConnection": "Data Source=.;Initial Catalog=ATMMachine;Integrated Security=True;"
       },
       // ...
     }